hermfischer-wf/dqc_us_rules/README.md

 ## Change Management

 We actively accept, and encourage, pull requests for code changes.
-An explanation of what the change is for, and why, is required, and the request will be reviewed by the technical leads of the project.
-If the request is accepted, it will be merged into the master branch.
+An explanation of the change is required, and the request will be reviewed by the technical leads of the project.
+If the request is accepted, and if required, approved by the Committee, it will be merged into the master branch.
 If it is found to be missing something, or incomplete, commments will be noted regarding the missing or incomplete pieces.

-To propose new rules, you can submit requests through the [Data Quality Committee](Link Here).